cloudflare/cloudflare-docs/content/magic-transit/_partials/_static-routes1.md

 `10.10.10.100/24` | `TUNNEL_3_ATL` | `100`
 `10.10.10.100/24` | `TUNNEL_4_ATL` | `100`

 Optionally, weights can also be added to better distribute traffic amongst multiple tunnels.
-In the below example `TUNNEL_2_IAD` is likely to received twice as much traffic as `TUNNEL_1_IAD`.
+In the below example, `TUNNEL_2_IAD` is likely to receive twice as much traffic as `TUNNEL_1_IAD`.

 Prefix            | NextHop      | Priority | Weight